ignite/cli/docs/1 Introduction/1 Introduction.md

 - Starport lets you create, develop, and build a blockchain.
 - Starport and Cosmos are written in Go.
 - Today, Cosmos SDK has a unique position worldwide as one of the most successful blockchains.
-- Developers can use different Cosmos Modules to customize their blockchain.
+- Developers can use different Cosmos SDK modules to customize their blockchain.